 Here’s $20 for you to start your investment journey! 😲💰

 - Download the SNACK by Income app

-- Input my referral code CHA0414 and click APPLY
+- Input the referral code CHA0414 and tap on SIGN UP

 - Complete your SNACK account creation by filling up your user profile.
 Recommended to use SingPass MyInfo.

 - Start SNACK Investment and ensure that you have boosted Investment!

 Receive your complimentary $20 investment credits in your portfolio the following week!

 Learn about SNACK Investment here.